Chromatica

-Chromatica is the sixth studio album by American singer Lady Gaga, released on May 29, 2020, by Interscope Records and subsidiary Streamline.
-Gaga supervised the production with longtime collaborator BloodPop and a variety of other producers to create a concept album returning to her dance-pop roots, eschewing the stripped-down style of its predecessors Joanne (2016) and A Star Is Born (2018).
-Chromatica draws inspiration from early 1990s house music, seeing Gaga adopt a cyberpunk-inspired persona.
+Chromatica is the fifth solo studio album by American singer-songwriter Lady Gaga and her sixth overall.
+It was released on May 29, 2020, by Interscope Records and its subsidiary Streamline.
+Gaga supervised the production with longtime collaborator BloodPop and a variety of other producers to create the album.
+Musically, Chromatica is a dance-pop record inspired by early 1990s house music, returning Gaga to her dance music roots and eschewing the stripped-down style of its predecessors Joanne (2016) and A Star Is Born (2018).
+The album's visual aesthetic saw Gaga adopt a cyberpunk-inspired persona.

-The album centers on ideas of unwavering happiness and the pursuit of healing.
-Songs on Chromatica encompass themes inspired by failed romance and mental health struggles in Gaga's private life.
+Chromatica is a concept album centering on ideas of unwavering happiness and the pursuit of healing.
+Songs on the record encompass themes inspired by failed romance and mental health struggles in Gaga's private life.
 The music is distinguished by dense synthesizers, percussion, grooves, and orchestral arrangements that merge overarching melodies.
 Blackpink, Ariana Grande, and Elton John contribute guest vocals.
 Most of the recording took place at Henson Recording Studios and Gaga's in-home Hollywood Hills studio.
-Interscope advertised Chromatica through product endorsements and TV partnerships, although marketing campaign was adversely affected in the fallout of the COVID-19 pandemic.
-To support the album, Gaga embarked on The Chromatica Ball concert tour in July 2022, after it was postponed twice due to the pandemic.
+Interscope advertised Chromatica through product endorsements and TV partnerships, although the marketing campaign was adversely affected by the COVID-19 pandemic.
+To support the album, Gaga embarked on The Chromatica Ball concert series in July 2022, the first all-stadium tour of her career, after it was postponed twice due to the pandemic.
+It was commemorated in the 2024 HBO/Max special, Gaga Chromatica Ball.

 Four singles supported the album, including the US Billboard Hot 100 top-five entry "Stupid Love", and "Rain on Me" with Grande, which marked Gaga's fifth number one song on the chart.
 "911" and "Free Woman" were released as singles in select countries.
-Chromatica was well received by music critics; the craftsmanship and treatment of the subject matter were praised, though the house production drew criticism.
-At the 63rd Annual Grammy Awards, Chromatica was a candidate for Best Pop Vocal Album, and "Rain on Me" earned Gaga's second Best Pop Duo/Group Performance win.
+Chromatica was well received by music critics; the craftsmanship and treatment of the subject matter were praised, though the house production drew criticism from some.
+At the 63rd Annual Grammy Awards, Chromatica was nominated for Best Pop Vocal Album, and "Rain on Me" earned Gaga's second Best Pop Duo/Group Performance win.
 The album topped the charts in various countries, including the US, where it marked Gaga's sixth consecutive number-one on the Billboard 200.
 A remix album of Chromatica, titled Dawn of Chromatica, featuring an array of artists, was released on September 3, 2021.